-The next incident occurred when local miner Powell “Pike” Landusky attacked Harvey, believing that he was romantically involved with his daughter.
+The following incident occurred when local miner Powell “Pike” Landusky attacked Harvey, believing he was romantically involved with his daughter.
 When Logan got the better of Landusky, the miner filed assault charges against him and was arrested and beaten.
 Though a judge released him at the inquest, indicating the assault appeared to be self-defense, a formal trial date was set on the charges.
 When Harvey ran into Landusky in a local saloon, the two got into a dispute that quickly escalated into a fistfight.
 However, when Logan began to walk away, Landusky pulled a gun and threatened the unarmed bad boy.
-His brothers quickly provided him with a pistol and when the ultimate gunfight erupted, Landusky’s gun jammed and Harvey shot him in the head.
+His brothers quickly provided him with a pistol, and when the ultimate gunfight erupted, Landusky’s gun jammed, and Harvey shot him in the head.

 Sure that he would never get a fair trial for the killing, Logan fled.
-Later, Landusky’s daughter would announce that she was pregnant, but with Harvey’s brother Lonnie’s child, rather than his.
+Later, Landusky’s daughter would announce that she was pregnant, but with Harvey’s brother Lonnie’s child rather than his.

 Harvey returned to Montana when he received word that a friend of Landusky’s, a rancher named James Winters, had been trying to get the reward on his head.
 In January 1896, Harvey, along with brothers, Johnnie and Lonnie, confronted Winters at his ranch.
-When a shoot-out erupted, Johnnie was killed.
+When a shootout erupted, Johnnie was killed.

 On July 14, 1898, Logan joined Sundance Kid and Flat Nose” George Curry in the robbery of a Southern Pacific shortly after it pulled out of the Humboldt House train station in Humboldt, Nevada.
-Much to their disappointment; however, they only made off with about $450 before getting away.
+Much to their disappointment, however, they only made off with about $450 before getting away.

 On June 2, 1899, the Wild Bunch robbed a Union Pacific Railroad overland flyer near Wilcox, Wyoming.
 Aggressively pursued, a gunfight erupted between the trailing posse and the robbers, and Sheriff Joe Hazen was killed.
 The gang escaped to the Hole-in-the-Wall hideout on the Colorado/Utah border.
-Pinkerton detective, Charles Siringo was tasked with bringing in the outlaw gang.
+Pinkerton detective Charles Siringo was tasked with bringing in the outlaw gang.

 Before long, Logan set out to settle the score with the men who had killed his friend, George Curry, and headed north.
 On May 26, Harvey rode into Moab, Utah, and killed Grand County Sheriff John Tyler and his deputy, Sam Jenkins.

-The following year, several members of the Wild Bunch met up the Hell’s Half Acre area of Fort Worth, Texas for a celebration.
+The following year, several members of the Wild Bunch met up the Hell’s Half Acre area of Fort Worth, Texas, for a celebration.
 While there, Harvey Logan, Will Carver, Butch Cassidy, Ben Kilpatrick, and the Sundance Kid made the mistake of posing for a portrait.
 When the Pinkertons learned of the photograph, it was soon found on hundreds of wanted posters across the nation.

-In April 1901, William Carver was ambushed by Sheriff Elijah Briant and his deputies at Sonora, Texas and was shot.
+In April 1901, William Carver was ambushed by Sheriff Elijah Briant and his deputies at Sonora, Texas, and was shot.
 He died from his wounds three hours later.

 The gang split up, going the various directions, but Harvey was not yet done with his revenge.
-On July 26, 1901, he shot and killed Jim Winters, who had killed his brother John back in 1896.
+On July 26, 1901, he shot and killed Jim Winters, who killed his brother John in 1896.

-On December 13, 1901, Logan killed two Knoxville policemen, William Dinwiddle and Roberty Saylor when they tried to apprehend him.
+On December 13, 1901, Logan killed two Knoxville policemen, William Dinwiddle and Roberty Saylor, when they tried to apprehend him.

 Despite being pursued by Pinkerton agents and other law enforcement officials, Curry returned to Montana.

-A year later he participated in robbing the Denver & Rio Grande train near Parachute, Colorado on June 7, 1904.
-Two days later, a posse caught up with the outlaws and in the confrontation, Logan was wounded.
+A year later, he participated in robbing the Denver & Rio Grande train near Parachute, Colorado, on June 7, 1904.
+Two days later, a posse caught up with the outlaws, and in the confrontation, Logan was wounded.
 However, rather than go to prison, he took his own life.
 He was 37 years old when he died on June 9, 1904.

-During his lifetime, the Harvey Logan was wanted on warrants for fifteen murders, but it was generally said that he had killed more than twice that number, although some historians put the actual number killed at nine.
+During his lifetime, Harvey Logan was wanted on warrants for 15 murders, but it was generally said that he had killed more than twice that number, although some historians put the actual number killed at nine.
 William Pinkerton, head of the Pinkerton Detective Agency, called Logan, a.k.a.
 Kid Curry, the most vicious outlaw in America.
 “He has not one single redeeming feature,” Pinkerton wrote.
 “He is the only criminal I know of who does not have one single good point.”

 Logan is buried in Pioneer (Linwood) Cemetery overlooking Glenwood Springs, Colorado, a short distance from fellow gunfighter Doc Holliday’s memorial.